How to get started:

 7. Select Date range for your strategy (start and end date).

-8. Enable the Link Strategy if you want to link this strategy to an other strategy.
-Read more about how to link strategies here.
+8. Enable the Link Strategy if you want to link this strategy to another strategy.

 10. Save your new strategy by clicking Create Strategy.